 The greatest impact one can have on their land is harvesting.
 Logging provides the gift of "new life" to the forest and is critical for wildlife.
-It creates a opportunity for change and renewal through both natural regeneration and by planting new trees.
-After a year in planning starting in December 2017 we conducted our first logging operation since buying the property.
+It creates an opportunity for change and renewal through both natural regeneration and by planting new trees.
+After a year in planning starting in December 2017, we conducted our first logging operation since buying the property.
 The process wasn't completed until March of 2019.
 More about this below.
 But first a quick outline of what was done just prior to buying the land.

 In the winter of 2010-11, two years before we purchased the property, a large logging operation occurred.
 As part of their management plan, two different types of harvesting were prescribed and utilized over 60 acres.